chrisdunnname/esphome-s3-box-3-lvgl/README.md

 API encryption is now standard.
 You can modify the key from your own config or generate one from the Home Assistant Native API web page.

+Binary Sensors or sensors with an on/off status will work as entities for the lights, controls and scenes pages to show status.
+Users can still press the buttons and they may appear to turn on/off but they won't do anything and any status update will make the indicator show the HA status.

+For triggering more complex scenarios helper Toggles (input_boolean) and automations can be really useful.
+You can set an input_boolean as the entity for any of the configurable buttons.
+You can create an automation using the input_boolean turning on as the trigger, have it perform some actions and then set the input_boolean to off.
+On the S3 pushing the button will turn this on, triggering the automation and showing the on status and when the automation completes it will go back to off.

 If you are stuck or unsure or have a suggestion raise an issue or reach out as this configuration is the result of requests from fellow users and benefits from your support and involvement.